offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

     Use **Depth** to sink the text into the object (e.g., 1-2mm) because just printing on the surface on the object might not be enough securely adhere to the object.
 Embedding past the surface creates a tighter physical connection to hold the text in place.

     ```{note}
     Printing on the surface on the object might not be enough securely adhere to the object.
-Once the icon has been placed, it's added under an assembly along with the object.
+Once the icon has been placed, it's added under an assembly_BS along with the object.
 Select the icon and move it slightly into the object.
 Embedding past the surface into the actual object creates a tighter physical connection to hold the icon in place.
     ```

     ```{note}